zaphosting/docs/docs/dedicated-windows-enshrouded.md

 Once you have added these rules, your server will now be accessible which means you will be able to connect to it through your server's IP address.
 You can do this by selecting your character in the main menu, heading over to the **Find Games** tab and pressing **Add Server**.
 Here, input your Server IP alongside the Port (15636 by default) and your server password (if set, otherwise leave empty).

 :::tip
-Check out our [Server Configuration](enshrouded-configuration.md) if you wish to enable a password for your server and adjust settings.
+Check out our [Server Configuration](enshrouded-configuration.md) guide if you wish to enable a password for your server and adjust settings.
 :::

 We recommend that you configure your server settings first through the following section before accessing your server.